FREQUENTLY ASKED QUESTIONS

 - We offer essential services to rough sleepers, helping to rebuild their lives and transition off the streets.

-- We offer tailored guidance and assistance to young people and single homeless women.
+- We offer tailored guidance and assistance to young (age 18 - 25) and single homeless women.

 Employment Support